qchenevier/MBA_memoire/doc/digitalization_organizations.md

 <!-- Why some assets have less value than before?
 What assets are dealuating quickly? -->
 <!-- How are you organized? -->

+The complex patterns of dynamic interdependencies among environmental turbulence, dynamic capabilities, and IT systems have resulted in the phenomenon called "digital ecodynamics". [@ElSawy2010]

 The digital technologies underlying competitive threats may not be new, but they are being used to new effect.
 The "plug and play" nature of digital assets causes value chains to disaggregate, creating openings for focused, fast-moving competitors. [@Hirt2014]

+Internet information is now cheap, open standards have also facilitated open distribution platforms which have further resulted in more flexibility for consumers.
+Aggregative news services are becoming more important intermediaries. [@Karimi2015]

+Inexpensive digital information goods and computing and communication devices are changing society as a whole through five digital forces: globalization, millenialization, prosumerization, business virtualization, and platformization [@Gimpel2012].

+A technology is considered disruptive when its use generates services or physical products with different performance attributes that may not be valued by a company's current customer base.
+Disruption, however, is not an event or immediate phenomenon but a process that may take several years or even decades. [@Karimi2015]

 New market entrants often scale up rapidly at lower cost than legacy players can.
 Digital capabilities increasingly will determine which companies create or lose value.
 New trends emerge and disruptive entrants appear, their products and services embraced by early adopters.
 Advanced incumbents then begin to adjust to these changes, accelerating the rate of customer adoption until the industry's level of digitization, among companies but, perhaps more critically, among consumers as well, reaches a tipping point.
 Eventually, what was once radical is normal. [@Hirt2014]